redmop/sanoid/README.md

 # Sanoid

+# Note that the snapshots it takes are not atomic!

 Sanoid is a policy-driven snapshot management tool for ZFS filesystems.
 When combined with the Linux KVM hypervisor, you can use it to make your systems <a href="http://openoid.net/transcend" target="_blank">functionally immortal</a>.

 More prosaically, you can use Sanoid to create, automatically thin, and monitor snapshots and pool health from a single eminently human-readable TOML config file at /etc/sanoid/sanoid.conf.
 (Sanoid also requires a "defaults" file located at /etc/sanoid/sanoid.defaults.conf, which is not user-editable.)
 A typical Sanoid system would have a single cron job: